sgomez86/nextgen_ansible_advanced_homework/roles/base-config/README.md

 Role Name
 =========

-This role will create the openstack instaces
+This role will perform changes to sudo config required by Ansible, enable the required respositories and apply pending updates

 Requirements
 ------------